Minimizing cones associated with isoparametric foliations: Preliminaries

 for self-adjoint endomorphisims $P_i:\mathbb R^n\rightarrow \mathbb R^n$, for $i=0,\cdots,m$, with relation $P_iP_j+P_jP_i=2\delta_{ij}\text{Id}$.
 Such structure exists only when $n=2l$ and $l=k\delta(m)$ (see \cite{FKM}).
 Its multiplicities satisfy $(m_1,m_2)=(m, l-m-1)$. \\{\ }

-Among foliations of OT-FKM, the first inhomogeneous foliation occurs when $m_1+m_2=7$ for $(3,4)$.
-All other inhomogeneous foliations appear when $3\leq m_1<m_2$ and $m_1+m_2\geq 11$.
-Theorem 2 of \cite{FK} states that each inhomogeneous minimal isoparametric hypersurface $M^*$ of OT-FKM type leads to a minimizing hypercone
+The first inhomogeneous foliation of OT-FKM type occurs when $(m_1,m_2)=(3,4)$.
+For all other inhomogeneous foliations, $3\leq m_1<m_2$ and $m_1+m_2\geq 11$.
+Theorem 2 of \cite{FK} states that each inhomogeneous minimal isoparametric hypersurface $M^*$ of OT-FKM type {spans} a minimizing hypercone

 In fact their argument works for all minimal isoparametric hypersurface of OT-FKM type with $m_1+m_2\geq 11$. \\{\ }